dmazin/dmazin.github.io/_posts/2024-02-19-submodules.md

 This is kind of a silly dance, so git lets you just do `git submodule update --init`.
 This initializes any submodules and updates them in one step.
 I _always_ pass `--init` because there is no harm in doing so.

-Note that, when you clone webapp, you can do `git clone --recursive`.
-Of course, you may still need to update submdules later, and I recommend using the `--init` flag.
+You can skip `--init` by cloning with `--recursive`: that is, you could have done `git clone webapp --recursive`.
+I never remember to do this, though.
+Plus, you end up having to do `git update submodule` anyway.

-### `git submodule update --recursive`
+### Update submodules of submodules: `git submodule update --recursive`
 Submodules can nest other submodules.
 Yeah.

 So, to take care of updating submodules _all the way down_, pretty much just always pass `--recursive` to `git submodule update`.

-So, the command I always end up using is `git submodule update --init --recursive`.
+**So, the command I always end up using is `git submodule update --init --recursive`.**

-### `git config submodule.recurse true`
+### Make git automatically update submodules: `git config submodule.recurse true`
-I have not used this setting before, but `submodule.recurse true` makes submodules automatically update when you `git pull`, `git checkout`, etc. In other words, it makes submodules automatically point to whatever they are supposed to point to.
+`submodule.recurse true` makes submodules automatically update when you `git pull`, `git checkout`, etc. In other words, it makes submodules automatically point to whatever they are supposed to point to.
+It's only available in git 2.14 and newer.

 That makes running `git submodule update` unnecessary.

-I'm going to give this setting a try, but I'm not sure what its limitations are.
-Let me know if you know of any.
+I don't use this setting, because I'm not sure if there are drawbacks or not.
+Plus, I work on submodules enough that I think it could cause conflicts.
+Let me know if you're aware of shortcomings, or if you've been using this setting forever without issue!

 This setting definitely does _not_ apply to `git clone`.
 So you still need to do `git clone --recursive` or init/update submodules using the commands above.